The Ultimate SEO Guide for WordPress Developers

-Tags and categories allow you separate your website’s pages and blog posts into specific and broad groups, respectively.
+Tags and categories allow you to separate your website’s pages and blog posts into specific and broad groups, respectively.
 This improves your SEO because it allows search engines to understand your website’s structure and the content your website actually contains.

-Tags: To add a new tag or view your current tags, go to your WordPress dashboard, and click “Posts” and “Tags”.
+To add a new tag or view your current tags, go to your WordPress dashboard, and click “Posts” and “Tags”.
 You can view current tags or “Add New Tag” here.

-Categories: To create a category, go to your WordPress “Settings” and click “Writing”.
+To create a category, go to your WordPress “Settings” and click “Writing”.
 Here you’ll see your current categories as well as an “Add New Category” button.

-To improve your SEO, you’ll need to increase your website’s authority.
+To improve your SEO, you’ll need to increase your website’s traffic and authority.
 One of the main ways search engines determine your site authority is by the amount you internally link to your pages, posts, blogs, and other content.

 This is why it’s important that you link to your own content from your other blog posts and pages.
 You should make it a habit to interlink your own posts whenever possible.